From Challenge to Change: Design Principles for AI Transformations

 On a similar note, Thomke in his report to Harvard Business School \cite{thomke2024buildingExperimentationCulture}, highlighted the attributes of a robust experimentation culture, encompassing continuous learning, structured reward systems, leadership support, and employee empowerment.
 Complementary, Pulido and Taherdoost \cite{pulido2024changeManagementInDigitalTransformation} underscored the importance of embracing experimentation through the initiation and funding of pilot projects.

 Table \ref{tab:tangible_steps_organizational_dynamics} illustrates the actionable steps of the \textit{\textbf{Organizational Dynamics}} dimension.
+Wan et al. \cite{wan2020UNchangeManagement} suggest that determining a transparent and constant communication strategy is essential for staying aware of the organizational timing and the pressures that might take place during the change process.
+As a concrete implementation of this principle, establishing dedicated AI-specific channels in platforms, such as Slack, could foster engagement between different roles.
+Several organizational situations are particularly suited to such channels, including communicating policy or tool updates, distributing shared resources like prompts or context files, surfacing unexpected AI outputs, and facilitating dialogue between peers and top management about AI-related concerns.
+This could enable knowledge-sharing across roles to capture concerns and mitigate resistance.

 Several change management models, such as Kotter's \cite{kotter_leading_change_2012}, necessitated the support of influential people, to reduce conflicting views regarding the upcoming change.
 In this regard, Jick \cite{jick1993implementingChange} introduced a methodology to identify key individuals or groups whose support is critical.
 This approach encompasses \textit{defining the necessary mass to achieve the change}, \textit{developing a strategy to secure their commitment}, and \textit{establishing a monitoring system to track the progress}.

-Wan et al. \cite{wan2020UNchangeManagement} suggest that determining a transparent and constant communication strategy is essential for staying aware of the organizational timing and the pressures that might take place during the change process.
-Thereby, establishing channels for AI-specific interactions in platforms, such as Slack, could foster engagement between different roles.
-This could enable top management to capture concerns and mitigate resistance.

 Finally, Table \ref{tab:tangible_steps_upskilling} manifests the tangible steps responsible for \textit{\textbf{Up-skilling}} dimension.
 P08 explained in their interview that different generations have quite various educational foundations.
 Hence, cross-generational sessions, pairing younger employees with richer AI background with senior staff for mentorship may improve their collaboration.